Joel Sussman Explained

 - Its ACh-binding site assisted in structure-based design of promising leads for novel anti-Alzheimer's drugs;

-- Discovered a highly asymmetric charge distribution[5] conserved in 'cholinesterase-like adhesion molecules' (CLAMs), and showed that their cytoplasmic domains are 'intrinsically disordered'[6] with implications for neural development and plasticity, and led to an algorithm, FoldIndex,[7] for predicting whether a protein sequence will fold;
+- Discovered that the cytoplasmic portion of 'cholinesterase-like adhesion molecules' (CLAMs) are 'intrinsically disordered'[5] that led to an algorithm, FoldIndex,[6] for predicting whether a protein sequence will fold;

 - The specific chemical and structural damage to proteins produced by synchrotron radiation, e.g. cleavage of a specific disulfide bond even at cryo temperatures.[7]

-He has investigated the molecular basis for halophilicity[9] and halotolerance,[10] shedding light on how proteins function over extreme ranges of salt concentration, with unexpected implications for kidney diseases.
-He determined the structures of Glucocerebrosidase,[11] a protein defective in Gaucher disease, paving the way to novel therapeutic approaches, and of paraoxonase,[12] a protein relevant to treatment of atherosclerosis.
+He has investigated the molecular basis as to how proteins function under extreme conditions [8] [9] with unexpected implications for kidney diseases.
+He determined the structures of Glucocerebrosidase,[10] a protein defective in Gaucher disease, paving the way to novel therapeutic approaches, and of paraoxonase,[11] a protein relevant to treatment of atherosclerosis.

 Honors and awards